 These late-night bass performances from Paul allowed Geoff Emerick to put on his thinking cap and come up with ideas to capture these low frequency sounds better.
 “It was Paul’s desire for perfection that enabled me to finally come up with a recording technique that yielded the ultra-smooth bass sound he and I had been pursuing for years.
 They key was that we would move his bass amp out of the baffles and into the center of the studio; I would then place a microphone about six feet away.
 With the studio empty, you could actually hear a little bit of the ambience of the room around the bass, which really helped; it gave the sound a certain roundness and put it in its own space.
 The sound we crafted effectively transformed the bass from a supporting rhythm instrument into a lead instrument.”
 After the bass track to “Lovely Rita” was committed to tape, the session was complete, it now being 3:45 am the following morning.

 The next day, or should I say later that day, work on the song continued.
 This day, February 24th, 1967, saw the recording of Paul’s lead vocals done in EMI Studio Two between 7 pm and 1:15 am the following day.
-Since Paul was the only Beatle putting anything down on tape on this day, it seems unlikely that any other Beatles was present, although they may have been there for moral support.
 These vocals were single tracked only, Paul feeling that double-tracking them was unnecessary.
 Like the rhythm track, his vocals were also recorded at 46 1/2 cycles per second to make them sound faster when played back.
+With the tape rolling before his vocal was due to begin, Paul mumbles a garbled language not unlike what John was prone to do (such as at the end of the released "I'm So Tired" from the "White Album").
+During the ad lib ending of the song, Paul begins making extraneous mouth sounds while tapping away on something nearby, John then joining in at the microphone afterward until the rhythm track ends.
+After this 'take' ended, John vocalizes a song with the lyrics, "Oh, no no no no no, I refuse to go."
 Another reduction mix was made to free up more tracks for future overdubs, two attempts being made, takes 10 and 11, making ‘take 11’ the master version up to this point.
 At 1:15 am, everyone went home.